tombenke/giri/README.md

 This is the main project of the Garden Irrigator (shortly giri) System.

 It is a case-study on how to develop simple, micro-services based, distributed systems, including:

 - specification writing,
 - designing,
 - implementation & testing,
 - deployment & operation.

 This project provides examples of how to use tools created for rapid development using archetypes of:

 - UI framework,
 - UI frontend containers and components,
 - REST service endpoints,
 - web api proxys,
 - microservice worker modules,
-    - IoT/WoT functional units.
+- IoT/WoT functional units (hardware and firmware).

 It demonstrates the usage of [Seneca.js](http://senecajs.org) JavaScript micro-service framework.